Loved and remembered: Brookings mourns child

 People gathered inside First Lutheran Church to remember a young life lost.
 As the community mourns, they are able to come here.

-“They’re struggling with the why, how questions I’m sure. but also we want to to be a place that gives support to these folks, but also help to remember who this child is, although we don’t really know who she is, and as well as to help people to have a place where their emotions, they can let go,” First Lutheran Church Pastor Stephen Palo said.
+“They’re struggling with the why, how questions I’m sure,” said Stephen Palo, pastor at First Lutheran Church.
+“But also we want to be a place that gives support to these folks, but also help to remember who this child is, although we don’t really know who she is, and as well as to help people to have a place where their emotions, they can let go.”

 Thoughts of others come to mind as the community remembers this child.